StackStorm/st2docs/docs/source/troubleshooting/purging_old_data.rst

     logging = st2reactor/conf/logging.garbagecollector.conf

     action_executions_ttl = 30
+    action_executions_output_ttl = 10
-    trigger_instances_ttl = 30
+    trigger_instances_ttl = 40

-In this case action executions and trigger instances older than 30 days will be automatically deleted.
+In this case, action executions older than 30 days, action execution output objects older than 10 days and trigger instances older than 40 days will be automatically deleted.

 Keep in mind that the lowest supported TTL right now is 7 days.
 If you want to